-5.4 IAudioAdapter
+6.4 IAudioAdapter

 The IAudioAdapter interface represents the virtual audio adapter of the virtual machine.
-Used in IMachine::audioAdapter.
+Used in IAudioSettings::adapter.

+'''

 boolean IAudioAdapter::enabled

+'''

 Flag whether the audio adapter is present in the guest system.
 If disabled, the virtual guest hardware will not contain any audio adapter.
 Can only be changed when the VM is not running.